MasterAM/meteor-astronomy-docs/docs/behaviors.md

 **Adding behavior to the class**

 We add behaviors to the class by providing their names and options under the `behaviors` property in the class definition.
-We have to ways of defining behaviors.
-We can use default options and provide only behavior name or provide behavior name as an object key and behavior options as a value.
+We have two ways of specifying behaviors:

+1. An array of behavior names, which sets the default options for each behavior.
+2. An object with behavior names as keys and options as values.

 Let's see both ways of defining them.

 ```js
 User = Astro.Class({